kehers/kehers.github.com/_posts/2014-06-04-sip-on-android.markdown

 - [PjSIP](http://www.pjsip.org/)
 - [Doubango](http://www.doubango.org/)

-Now another problem - chosing.
+Now another problem - choosing.
 After a full day of experimenting and digging, I finally settled for Doubango.
 But why Doubango?
 Two reasons:

 1. High level API
 Some of the stacks offer only low level APIs.
 They require you to have a good knowledge of the SIP protocol.
 Nothing is handed to you on a platter of gold.
 You must know what headers, what messages, what requests to send at the right time.
 There is nothing like calling a simple **register()** method to help you handle SIP server registration.